cnhahn/Nano-TypeChecker/README.md

 type Subst = [(TVar, Type)]
 ```

-Throughout the assignment, make sure that the keys (type variables) in the substitution are *unique*.
+Throughout the project, make sure that the keys (type variables) in the substitution are *unique*.
 You also get to *assume* this property when you implement operations on substitutions.

-## Problem 1: Warm-up (70 points)
+## Part 1: Warm-up

 In this problem, you will implement some helper functions for your type-checker
 which you will need later on.